 Handsqueeze Rating: 🙂 🙂 🙂🙂🙂 🙂 🙂🙂 /10

 Bonus Trailer: No

 This review was added to the Our Favourite Tearjerker Films this blogathon run by Moon in Gemini.
+It was also added to Hollywood Genes’ Always A Bridesmaid Film Blogathon.
 Other films with this cast only include William Hurt who appears in my Captain America Civil War and The Big Chill‘s reviews.